omni-us/jsonargparse/README.rst

 Contributing
 ============

-Contributions to the jsonargparse package are very welcome, be it just to create `issues <https://github.com/omni-us/jsonargparse/issues>`_ for reporting bugs and proposing enhancements, or more directly by creating `pull requests
+Contributions to jsonargparse are very welcome, be it just to create `issues
+<https://github.com/omni-us/jsonargparse/issues>`_ for reporting bugs and
+proposing enhancements, or more directly by creating `pull requests
 <https://github.com/omni-us/jsonargparse/pulls>`_.

 If you intend to work with the source code, note that this project does not